Mattie Blaylock: Meets Wyatt Earp

 Mattie Blaylock began a relationship with Earp after April 1876 in Dodge City, following his departure from Wichita, Kansas and the end of his relationship with Sally Heckell, who called herself Sally Earp.
 Earp was appointed assistant marshal in Dodge City under Marshal Lawrence Deger around May 1876.
 Blaylock continued to work as a prostitute.
 Earp resigned from the Dodge City police force on September 9, 1879, and traveled to Las Vegas, New Mexico Territory with Blaylock, his brother Jim, and Jim's wife Bessie.
 There they reunited with Holliday and Big Nose Kate.
 The six friends traveled to Prescott, Arizona.
 Then Blaylock and Earp stopped in the booming silver town of Pinal City, Arizona Territory, for two months in 1879.
-Wyatt, Virgil, and James Earp with their wives arrived in Tombstone on December 1, 1879.
+Wyatt, Virgil, and Morgan Earp with their wives arrived in Tombstone on December 1, 1879.
 In the 1880 United States Census of Tombstone, Blaylock is listed as Wyatt's wife though there is no record of a legal marriage.

 Blaylock suffered from severe headaches and while in Tombstone, Arizona she became addicted to laudanum, a then-common opiate and pain killer.
 It is not known exactly when Earp and Blaylock ended their relationship.
 Tombstone diarist George W. Parsons never mentioned seeing Earp and his next common-law wife, Josephine "Sadie" Marcus, together and neither did John Clum in his memoirs.
 Frank Waters wrote in The Earp Brothers of Tombstone of public fights between Sadie Marcus and Blaylock and how the affair was a public scandal.
 However, Waters' book has been criticized as biased for its negative portrayal of Wyatt Earp and for including details not mentioned in the original manuscript by Allie Earp (the common-law wife of Wyatt Earp's brother Virgil).

 After the Gunfight at the O.K.
 Corral and the March 18, 1882, assassination of Morgan Earp, Wyatt Earp, his youngest brother Warren, and a posse of other deputies began a vendetta.
 They hunted down some of the outlaw Cochise County Cowboys they believed responsible for maiming Virgil Earp and killing Morgan.
 In early April, Wyatt left Arizona for New Mexico and then Colorado.

 Blaylock left Tombstone with other Earp family members for Colton, California.
 She apparently expected to receive a telegram from Earp telling her where to meet him, but it never arrived.
 Instead, Earp left Colorado in late 1882 and arrived in San Francisco where Virgil was seeking treatment for his arm.
 Wyatt began a relationship with Josephine "Sadie" Marcus, who had during 1880-81 been in a relationship with Johnny Behan in Tombstone.
 Blaylock left Colton and returned to Pinal City, but the silver boom had died out and the bulk of the town's population had moved on.
 Blaylock planned to return to prostitution in Pinal City, but with most of the prospective clientele gone with the silver, making a living there proved difficult.